Equestrian statue of Thomas Munro: Architecture

 The statue depicts Thomas Munro riding a horse.
 In doing so, Chantrey had opted to follow, for commemorative purposes, the prevalent Western practice of portraying authority.
 It is believed that Chantrey might have modelled the statue upon his own earlier work of George IV at Trafalgar Square, London.
 This might have been intended to elevate Munro above the Indians whose cause he championed.
 Chantrey was, initially, caught in a dilemma over the choice of steed.
 While some of his friends and visitors suggested a classic horse, some suggested an Arabian, others a war horse.
 Eventually, Chantrey chose an Arab, similar to the one he had sculpted for his statue of George IV.
 One particular biography of Francis Chantrey considered the sculpture of Thomas Munro to be the finest among Chantrey's works and the horse, his worst ever.

 The combined height of the horse and the rider is more than 15 feet.
 The horse gazes calmly while Munro strikes a thoughtful pose, both still, yet ready to lunge forward into motion.

 Peculiarity

 The peculiarity of the statue is the absence of a saddle as well as the stirrups.
 While some feel that the omission is due to an oversight on the part of the sculptor, others feel that the saddle and the stirrups might have been deliberately excluded keeping in mind Munro's penchant for bareback riding.
 Due to the absence of stirrups, the statue is also occasionally referred to as "The Stirrupless Majesty".
+In fact, their absence appears to be a deliberate choice on the part of the sculptor; Chantrey's Equestrian statues of King George IV and the Duke of Wellington in London are similarly bareback and stirrupless.